Atlas975/Notes/MachineLearning/0-GeneralConcepts/P_value.md

 - This results in a p value of **0.5**, typically we only reject the null hypothesis is less than **0.05**.
 In this case we **fail** to reject the null hypothesis.
 - This means that the data getting two heads in a row wasen't enough to convince us our coin is special
-- Knowing that other outcomes are equally rare makes the hypothesis less special, the same goes for outcomes that are rarer thats why these values are added to the p value since the existence of rarer outcomes makes the hypothesis less special
+- Knowing that other outcomes are equally rare makes the hypothesis less special, the same goes for outcomes that are rarer that's why these values are added to the p value since the existence of rarer outcomes makes the hypothesis less special
 - P value for 4 heads and one tail example:
 ![[Pasted image 20220225121134.png|450|450]]
 ![[Pasted image 20220225121209.png|450|450]]
 ![[Pasted image 20220225121218.png|450|450]]

 # P-values for continuous data
-- In practice when we calculate probabilities for something continous like height we normally use a statistical distribution eg [[Gaussian_distribution]]
+- In practice when we calculate probabilities for something continuous like height we normally use a statistical distribution eg [[Gaussian_distribution]]
 ![[Pasted image 20220225122631.png|450|450]]
 ![[Pasted image 20220225122643.png|450|450]]
 - In this context the hypothesis asks if a measurement is far enough from the mean that we can reject the idea that it came from it, suggesting a distribution like the green one can explain it better